apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

 public cloud.
 So as the last step before moving forward, let’s push the image to Docker Hub with `make push`.

-### Testing on OpenWhisk and Nuvolaris
+### Testing on OpenWhisk and OpenServerless

-To run this test you need to configure access to OpenWhisk and Nuvolaris with `nuv`.
+To run this test you need to configure access to OpenWhisk and OpenServerless with `ops`.
 A simple way is to get access is to register a free account in the IBM Cloud but this works also with our own deployment of OpenWhisk and Nuvolaris.